beavis28/Yuemi/README.md

 27. ~~Settings deletes everything in documents dir.
 It should only delete songs in downloads obj.~~
 28. Make playlists tab look not ugly
 29. Get playlist name to show up in nav header
-30. Remove playlist option
+30. ~~Remove playlist option~~
 31. Add animations to everything (specifically Music row options)
-32. Fix skip buttons on bottom player (iphone player gets messed up)
+32. ~~Fix skip buttons on bottom player (iphone player gets messed up)~~
+33. pressing back button when on first song in playlist makes audio update on multiple ticks
+34. Remove FROM playlist option
+35. OAuth2 with JWT's